Canja de Galinha ❦ Portuguese Chicken Soup (Bone Broth)

 Isn't that what comfort food is all about?

 My Mother's Chicken Rice Soup❦ Canja de Galinha com Arroz da Minha Mãe

-1 Chicken, whole with giblets.
+1.500 g.
+Chicken, whole with giblets.
 Preferably corn fed, free range or organic